WarrenPinnacle/PyUncertShell/ReadMe.md

 - `PyUncertShell.py`: The main Python script that serves as the PyUncertShell program.
 It reads the input specification, performs Latin Hypercube Sampling, and runs the target software with varied inputs.
 Outputs are written to three files in the working directory:

     1. *alldata.txt: All tracked model outputs for each uncertainty iteration
     2. *summary.txt: Data about each tracked model output Min, Mean, Max, and Std.
 Dev.
     3. *uncertlog.txt:  A log showing the progress of the software and uncertainty draws for each iteration

 - `CalcDist.py`: various functions for generating random numbers and computing cumulative distribution functions for different probability distributions.
+The following distributions types are included and can be used to represent model inputs

+    1. "Normal": Normal distribution with the following parameters-- Parm1: mean; Parm2: standard devation;
+    2. "LogNormal": LogNormal distribution with the following parameters-- Parm1: geometric mean; Parm2: geometric standard deviation;
+    3. "Triangular": Triangualr distribution with the following parameters -- Parm1: minimum; Parm2: maximum; Parm3: most likely;
+    4. "Uniform": Uniform distribution with the following parameters-- Parm1: minimum, Parm2: maximum;

 - `UncertDefn.py`: defines classes and functions for handling uncertainty distributions and reading input files.